 Jeep Wrangler TPMS Module Location

 The Jeep Wrangler TPMS wireless receiver is located on the chassis cross member.
-The receiver gets its information from dual-axis accelerometer in the wheel sensors.
-This is used to determine front and rear position through its signal strength.
+The receiver gets its information from the dual-axis accelerometer in the wheel sensors.
+This is used to determine the front and rear position through its signal strength.